VOTE YOURSELF A RAISE!

 Meet Flo Ketner

-Flourette “Flo” Ketner is the Democratic candidate for the 19th District of the Virginia Senate, which includes all of Salem City and Floyd, and parts of Bedford, Carroll, Franklin, Montgomery, Roanoke, and Wythe Counties.
-A wife and mother of three young children, she has lived in the New River Valley for over 30 years.
-She grew up in Floyd County High School and graduated Radford University with a B.S. in English.
-Currently she lives in Christiansburg and serves on the board of the new non-profit organization Cayambis Institute Of Latin American Studies in Music as the Treasurer.
+Flourette “Flo” Ketner is your Democratic candidate for the 19th District of the Virginia Senate.
+The 19th District includes all of Salem City and Floyd and parts of Bedford, Carroll, Franklin, Montgomery, Roanoke, and Wythe Counties.
+Flo has lived in the New River Valley for over 30 years and graduated from Floyd County High School.
+She then went on to earn a bachelor’s degree in English from Radford University.
+She lives in Christiansburg with her husband and three young children and serves on the board of the new non-profit organization Cayambis Institute Of Latin American Studies in Music as the Treasurer.

 Flo On The Issues

 Flo is running because she believes rural Virginia is the largest portion of Virginia and it deserves to be taken seriously and its needs addressed.
 Northern and lower Eastern Virginia can't carry the state nor host the entirety of the population.
 It is time that Virginia's mountains and valleys are heard AND their needs addressed.